psycopg/psycopg2/doc/src/cursor.rst

         exactly the one that would be sent to the database running the `~cursor.execute()` method or similar.

+        The returned string is always a bytes string.

             >>> cur.mogrify("INSERT INTO test (num, data) VALUES (%s, %s)", (42, 'bar')) "INSERT INTO test (num, data) VALUES (42, E'bar')"